hiroshimamiya/EPIB685/README.md

 ## Course time and location
-Friday 9:35AM-12:35PM EST, interrupted by a 5 minutes break.
+Time: Friday 9:35AM-12:35PM EST, interrupted by a 5 minutes break.
 All teaching is in-person (subject to COVID-related regulations), and lectures will be recorded by Zoom.

-2001 McGill College, 11th Floor, Rm 1201.
+Location: 2001 McGill College, 11th Floor, Rm 1201.

 ## Office ours